 This zucchini risotto recipe (or courgette risotto) is comforting and delicious, featuring melt-in-your-mouth jammy zucchini and creamy, tender risotto.
-A hint of lemon zest and fresh herbs brighten up the whole dish!
+A hint of lemon zest and fresh herbs brighten up the whole dish.
+It's a great way to use up lots of zucchini during this time of year, and it makes a wonderful main entree or side at a dinner party.

 Summer here in the US means an abundance of squash, usually zucchini (courgettes), but sometimes summer squash.
 I'm always searching for creative ways to use a lot of zucchini.
-I've shaved them for salads, sauteed them with pasta, and even baked them involtini style.
+I've shaved them for salads and even baked them involtini style, similar to my eggplant involtini!

 But my favorite method, by far, is a technique called zucchini butter.
 I first learned it when trying Deb Perelman's zucchini butter spaghetti.
 You start by sauteeing grated zucchini with lots of butter and garlic.
 Slowly, the whole thing turns into a buttery, spreadable mash over time.